-- Students now have the opportunity to compose and photograph portraits to celebrate their own personal identities.
+- Invite students to read Zitkala-Ša's life story and discuss how the two portraits connect to the text. - Gertrude Käsebier composed the portrait using specific clothing, objects, and backgrounds to represent different aspects of Zitkala-Ša's identity. - Students now have the opportunity to compose and photograph portraits to celebrate their own personal identities.
 This should be done in pairs, in which students compose and take the portrait photos for a partner. - Students should use the objects and clothing they brought in as props within the composition.
-If possible, allow students to utilize different spaces within the school for a variety of backgrounds or provide backdrops to use within the classroom.
-Photographers should think about how best to portray their sitter and the story they hope to tell through their photographs. - After students have been photographed, print each portrait and provide students with an opportunity to share. - Conclude the project with a written reflection using the following questions:
+If possible, allow students to utilize different spaces within the school for a variety of backgrounds or provide backdrops for use within the classroom.
+Photographers should think about how best to portray their sitter and the story they hope to tell through their photographs. - After students have been photographed, print each portrait and provide students with an opportunity to share.